-Welcome to this homepage which has been entirely dedicated to collecting the three wise monkeys that hear, see and speak no evil.
+Welcome to this homepage that has been entirely dedicated to collecting three wise monkeys that hear, see and speak no evil.

 What exactly are they trying to tell us, these comical monkeys that keep ears, eyes and mouth closed?
 Where do they come from and what is their original meaning?
 This homepage will try to answer these and many more related questions.

 If you are interested in the details of origin and meaning of this fascinating symbol, you will have to familiarize yourself with the Koshin belief in Japan.
 This folk religion is believed to be the source of the Hear, See and Speak No Evil monkeys.
 We also have created a list with Frequent Questions and Answers.

 The 3 monkeys are mostly known in the shape of figurines, statues, charms, drawings, paintings or cartoons, but numerous other No Evil items exist in a wide range of shapes, materials and forms.
 You will see examples on the pages of this website

 Not only monkeys are making the “no evil” gesture, but also almost any other kind of animals, people, Buddha’s, dwarfs, fantasy figurines and many more.